AEmilioDiStefano/client-server-development/README.md

 ## Motivation

-International rescue-aniimal training company Grazioso Salvare has asked us to develop  this middleware package to help them navigate the databases of their non-prpfit partners for the best possible canine candidates for search-and-rescue training.
+International rescue-animal training company Grazioso Salvare has asked us to develop  this middleware package to help them navigate the databases of their non-profit partners for the best possible canine candidates for search-and-rescue training.

 ## Getting Started